Answer a few simple questions and get a clear, personalized explanation — from a former Social Security district manager.

 | 3 months before turning 65 | Month you turn 65 |

-| Month you turn 65 | Month you turn 65 |
+| 2 months before turning 65 | Month you turn 65 |

-| 1st month after 65 | 1st month after you turn 65 |
+| 1st month after 65 | 1st of the month after enrollment |

-| 2nd month after 65 | 2nd month after you turn 65 |
+| 2nd month after 65 | 1st of the month after enrollment |

-| 3rd month after 65 | 3rd month after you turn 65 |
+| 3rd month after 65 | 1st of the month after enrollment |

 I've seen people add $60,000+ to their lifetime Medicare costs because they missed a 7-month window.
 It's one of the most avoidable mistakes in the benefits system.
-The penalty is the reason to enroll on time β not someday, not next year, during the IEP.
+The penalty is the reason to enroll on time — not someday, not next year, during the IEP.

 Based on your 2024 Modified Adjusted Gross Income (MAGI)